 Christine Kilger lamp art

-Christine’s lamps are a real work of art, attracting collectors and home stylists.
-Christine’s client list includes: Nordstrom, ABC, Carpet & Home in New York City, music celebrity Stevie Nicks, fashion designer Sue Wong, Drea de Matteo, Carly Simon, Courtney Love, and other selective collectors, designers and individuals.
+Undoubtedly, these lamps are a real work of art, attracting collectors and home stylists.
+Christine’s client list includes world famous names.
+In particular, Nordstrom, ABC, Carpet & Home in New York City, music celebrity Stevie Nicks, fashion designer Sue Wong, Drea de Matteo, Carly Simon, and Courtney Love.
+In addition, other selective collectors, designers and individuals.

-Christine Kilger is excited to continue creating unique lamp art.
-“I absolutely passionately love creating beautiful lamps,” said Christine Kilger.
-Featuring exquisite hand-beaded shades, period lamp bases and rare antique fabrics and embellishments circa 1860-1930, Christine’s lamps illuminate and grace some of the most beautiful homes in Palm Beach and beyond.
+According to Christine Kilger, she absolutely passionately loves creating beautiful lamps.
+Featuring exquisite hand-beaded shades, period lamp bases and rare antique fabrics and embellishments circa 1860-1930, these lamps illuminate and grace some of the most beautiful homes in Palm Beach and beyond.

-The design process begins with a hand-dyed silk covered shade that is matched to a restored antique lamp base.
-Christine’s designs are embellished from a veritable treasure trove of antique metallic laces, delicate old silk ribbon flowers, and rare European appliqués.
+The design process begins with a hand-dyed silk covered shade matched to a restored antique lamp base.
+Christine’s designs – embellished from a veritable treasure trove of antique metallic laces, delicate old silk ribbon flowers, and rare European appliqués.
 The elegant beaded fringe is a work of art in itself as the pattern is designed and then strung by hand.